food & drink · music & nightlife ·

 Milk Room

-Nowadays at the bar, you’ll find an extensive list of spirits, including a selection of some of the rarest vintage spirits in the country.
-For those looking for a one-of-a-kind bespoke cocktail experience with exquisite craftsmanship from the bartenders, there is no comparison.
+Nowadays, you’ll find an extensive list of spirits, including a selection of some of the rarest vintage spirits in the country.
+For those looking for a one-of-a-kind bespoke cocktail experience with exquisite craftsmanship, there is no comparison.

 How to get in: Reservations required.
 Look for the ornate stained glass doors on the second floor to find this cozy nook.